-Each year along with many different Greek delicacies, the Denver Greek Festival highlights the Greek love of song and dance.
-Below is a list of this years dancing and live music performers.
+Each year, the Denver Greek Festival highlights the Greek love of song and dance.
+Below is a list of this year’s dance entertainment and live music performers.
 A full schedule of the weekends performances can be found here.

-One special Ministry of our church is our Hellenic Dance Academy (HDA).
-We extend our arms to you, embracing you with our Greek heritage and wonderful culture.
-We are excited to entertain you with a variety of traditional Greek Folk Dances from our mother country, from the mainland to the beautiful islands.
-Our dances resonate the passion and love of our heritage, and symbolize the millenia of who we are as a people.
-Our dances will transport you back in time to ancient Greece, and then bring you closer to modern-day society by reflecting our liberation from the Ottoman Empire in 1821 and the celebratory dances that followed!
-We would like to teach you one very special word, which you can say with us while you watch us dance, and that word is "OPA"!
-Opa is our way of expressing our passion, of cheering one another on in dance and just simply a great Greek word!
-The dancers will love to hear you say it and you'll love it too - OPA!!
+One ministry of our church is our Hellenic Dance Academy (HDA).
+HDA will entertain you with a variety of traditional Greek folk dances, from the mainland to the beautiful islands.
+HDA’s dances resonate the passion and love of the Greek heritage and symbolize the millennia of who we are as a people.
+The dances performed will transport you back in time to Ancient Greece, then bring you closer to modern day society by reflecting our liberation from the Ottoman Empire in 1821 and the celebratory dances that followed.

 The Cathedral Choir is an ecclesiastical choir that sings for the Sunday Divine Liturgies and major feast days throughout the church calendar.
-The choir maintains a greater than forty year-old tradition of presenting a Christmas musical program to the Denver community.
-This annual program has expanded to include the Angel Choir (pre-school and grade school), St. Cyril Junior Choir (middle school and high school), the Bell Choir, and the Greek School.
-After Christmas, the choir adds a wider variety of music to their program and travels throughout the United States to promote fellowship and showcase the talent of our Greek-American composers.
-In 1993, the choir represented the Archdiocese of America in a summer tour of Greece.
+The choir maintains a greater than 40-year-old tradition of presenting a Christmas musical program to the Denver community.
+This annual program has expanded to include the Angel Choir (preschool and grade school), St. Cyril Junior Choir (middle school and high school), the Bell Choir, and the Greek School.
+After Christmas, the choir adds a wide variety of music to their program and travels throughout the United States to promote fellowship and showcase the talent of our Greek-American composers.

-Choir Recordings: The recordings of the choir can be purchased from the cathedral’s gift store, Rejoice Books and Gifts.
-Choir recordings include:
+The recordings of the choir can be purchased from the Cathedral’s gift store:

 - Choral Music of the Liturgical Year (1999)